History of Eglin Air Force Base: Vietnam War

 During the early part of 1965 about one dozen personnel of the 109th Quartermaster Corps, U.S. Army, were sent TDY to Eglin Air Force Base, where they assisted Air Force personnel developing an air delivery technique called the low-altitude parachute extraction system (LAPES).
 The 109th's mission was to provide parachute packing, temporary storage and rigging of supplies and equipment for aerial drop by aircraft of all the services.
 In addition, the 109th was to render technical assistance in the recovery and evacuation of airdrop equipment.
 Using the LAPES system, while a cargo plane flew a few feet above ground level, a drogue parachute would be released, pulling palletized cargo out of the aircraft and onto the drop zone.
 An alternative method was the ground proximity extraction system (GPES), in which cargo was yanked from the aircraft by a hook that snagged a cable traversing the runway.
 At full strength the unit would be capable of preparing 200 tons of material per day for delivery by free, high velocity or low-velocity drop techniques.

-The 33d Tactical Fighter Wing was organized at Eglin on 1 April 1965 as an associate unit with F-4C Phantom IIs, taking over the area of the base where Strategic Air Command had dispersed B-52s.

 On 25 June 1965 the 39th Bomb Wing's 62d Bomb Squadron was reassigned to the 2d Bombardment Wing at Barksdale AFB, Louisiana to support SAC Arc Light combat operations over Southeast Asia, marking the phaseout of SAC operations at Eglin.
 At this time the 39th Bomb Wing was inactivated.

 During 1965, F-5A Freedom Fighters were evaluated at Eglin under project Sparrow Hawk prior to being deployed to overseas under project Skoshi Tiger.
 Between 1965 and 1966, USAFTAWC personnel saw combat in Vietnam while simultaneously performing the combat evaluation of the Northrop F-5.
 The center was conducting this evaluation to determine if an inexpensive, uncomplicated fighter would be beneficial in lower levels of conflict, such as in Southeast Asia.

 In 1965, the Air Force was initiating development of a low-cost guided bomb capability for its aircraft.
 Aiding that effort, Texas Instruments conducted a series of tests at the Armament Development and Test Center at Eglin AFB.
 These tests incorporated laser technology to guide free falling ordnance.
 This classified project received the code name PAVE and was the beginning of what would later become a series of sensors and precision-guided munitions.

 "In the summer of 1965, a 15-man team tested and evaluated a Grumman E-2 Hawkeye at the Tactical Air Warfare Center at Eglin AFB.
 It was envisaged that the aircraft would be used in a forward-operating combat environment until a land-based command and control center would become operational.
 However, the type was never used by the USAF who relied on larger C-130 and C-121 variants to perform the mission."